shred/acme4j/src/site/markdown/usage/certificate.md

 Note that wildcard certificates are currently not supported by the ACME protocol.

-The number of domains per certificate may also be limited (_Let's Encrypt_ currently has a limit of 100 SANs per certificate).
+The number of domains per certificate may also be limited.
+See your CA's documentation for the limits.

 ## Renewal